mhbeals/scissorsandpaste/Outputs/MD/TEISAP.md

 " A singular revolution has taken place at Martinique.
 The Governor, Viscount Damas, with the troops, had taken possession of St. Pierre's; having established peace, as they concluded, they retired to Fort Bourbon; the patriots again at ??ed, have suprised and taken the fort.
 The governor has escaped with a company of grenadiers, and it is reported he is since joined by about five hundred people of colour."

 ---
+On Friday died, at his seat at Cromford, the celebrated Sir Richard Arkwright, who introduced the spinning of cotton on Jennies.
+This gentleman was once *a barber that shaved at a penny*, but, by this abilities, raised himself to the state of immense opulence, and established the cotton manufacture, for which this country owes him the greatest obligation.
+It is said, that the profits of his works, for several years past, have amounted to *forty thousand pounds * a year.

+---